Follow us on networks

 ovarian reserve fertility

-The ovarian reserve is the amount of potential oocytes with which a woman is born.
-It is believed that this is a fixed number for each woman and that throughout her life this number decreases.
+Ovarian reserve is the number of potential oocytes with which a woman is born.
+It is believed that this is a fixed number for each woman and that throughout life this figure decreases.

-By the time the woman reaches pubertal age, it is believed that she has only 400.000 oocytes out of the initial million.
+By the time a woman reaches puberty, it is believed that she has only 400,000 oocytes of the initial million.
 With each menstrual cycle, the woman matures a series of follicles so that only one of them matures and can ovulate, making fertilization possible.

-The rest of the follicles that were in the maturation process are again reabsorbed and disappear.
-In each menstruation it is believed that about a thousand oocytes are lost.
-And with these figures, the “critical” age of 35 years is reached, where the ovarian reserve is usually only 10% of the initial figure.
+The rest of the follicles that were in the maturation process are reabsorbed again and disappear.
+In each menstruation it is believed that around a thousand oocytes are lost.
+And with these figures we reach the “critical” age of 35 years, where the ovarian reserve is usually only 10% of the initial figure.

 This is the main reason why age is an important determining factor in a woman's fertility.
-The ovarian reserve determines her fertile period, but it is not always an exact science.
-To know the fertile capacities of a woman, we must not only look at her ovarian reserve, but there are many other factors that influence the scenario.
+Ovarian reserve determines your fertile period, but it is not always an exact science.
+To know the fertile capabilities of a woman we must not only look at her ovarian reserve but there are many other factors that influence the scenario.

-In fact, it is possible to have a low ovarian reserve and still get pregnant naturally, or to have a high ovarian reserve and run into difficulties.
+In fact, it is possible to have a low ovarian reserve and still get pregnant naturally, or to have a high ovarian reserve and encounter difficulties.
 It is not the most common but it can also happen.

 How to measure ovarian reserve